ds0001/codeMaintainSlides/README.md

 Maintainable JS Slides
 ======================

-A presentation about best practices for writing maintainable javascript.
+An impress.js presentation about best practices for writing maintainable javascript.
 Based on a presentation given at Fluent 2012 by Nicholas Zachas.
 Maintainable JavaScript
 Writing Readable Code